yamt/toywasm/libdyld/README.md

 Maybe simply creating host functions (with `wasm_func_new_with_env`) and making it call the corresponding wasm function (with `wasm_func_call`) is enough for most cases.
-The approach is not compatible with tail call though.
+The approach is not safe if the call is made with [tail call] instructions though.
+Also, with the [exception-handling] proposal, such a host function need to propagate execeptions approprately.
+As of writing this, [wasi-c-api] doesn't have an API to deal with exceptions.

 For toywasm, we use the [restart mechanism] to call the function to maintain the [tail call] guarantee.
+As it doesn't leave host frames, it doesn't interfere exceptions either.
 See [dyld_plt.c].

 ## WASI and other host functions, including our dlopen-like API